magomimmo/modern-cljs/doc/tutorial-17.md

 form and it just returned the passed argument (i.e.  the stringified HTML fragment built by the Hiccup `html` function)

-Let's now try to select the `label` and change its content from `Price per Unit` to `Price has to be a number`, by adding a pair of selector/transformation to the previous `sniptest` call.
+Let's now add a selector/transformation pair for selecting the `label` and changing its content from `Price per Unit` to `Price has to be a number`.

 ```clj
 user> (e/sniptest (html [:div [:label {:for "price"} "Price per Unit"]])